-- Residential buildings that are unoccupied despite reasonable efforts by the owners to find a tenant will be taxed at the same property tax rates as non-owner-occupied residential buildings - Non-residential buildings that are undergoing repairs for the purpose of rendering them fit for occupation or are vacant despite reasonable efforts by the owners to find a tenant will be taxed at the prevailing property tax rate of 10% for nonresidential buildings - Vacant land undergoing a housing development intended for owner-occupation can be taxed at the owner-occupier tax rates for residential buildings for the duration of the housing development (up to a maximum of two years).
-The house must be owner-occupied for at least one year after the completion of the house.
-All other vacant land will continue to be taxed at 10 percent during the development period
+Vacant land undergoing a housing development intended for owner-occupation can be taxed at the owner-occupier tax rates for residential buildings for the duration of the housing development (up to a maximum of two years).
+The house must be owner-occupied for at least one year after the completion of the development of the house.
+All other vacant land will continue to be taxed at 10% during the development period

-Stamp duty is generally payable on the documents relating to transactions involving immovable property, including all sales and sub sales, mortgages and leases of such property.
+Stamp duty is generally payable on the documents relating to transactions involving immovable property, including all sales and subsales, mortgages and leases of such property.
 This applies to all types of properties, regardless of whether the construction of the property has been completed.

-Stamp duty must be paid within 14 days of execution of the agreement or contract (that is, the date any option to purchase is exercised, or the date of signing the sale and purchase agreement if the date of exercise of any option is not available).
-Stamp duty is payable by the relevant parties at fixed rates
+Stamp duty must be paid within 14 days of the execution of the agreement or contract (that is, the date any option to purchase is exercised, or the date of signing the sale and purchase agreement if the date of exercise of any option is not available).